 Much research has focused on patterns and drivers of deforestation and forest degradation (REF).
 Far less research has examined the drivers of forest resilience (but see REF).
 This requires targeted methodological efforts to advance understanding of complex social-ecological systems dynamics to uncover why deforestation and degradation is not occurring.
 Understanding drivers of forest resilience also requires advances in mapping forest gain to be able to monitor and understand where human activities (e.g., shifting from intensive cropping systems to agroforestry systems) and management (e.g., Indigenous stewardship) result in restoration or increased resilience of systems relative to adjacent areas.
-Extending this type of work beyond protected areas is critical to understand these dynamics broader landscape mosaics which hold most forested lands.
-Emerging research is starting to address which factors contribute to ‘avoided deforestation’ in the aim of finding local, regional and global scale examples of social-ecological processes that enable forest resilience (e.g. REF).
+Extending this type of work beyond protected areas is critical to understand these dynamics in broader landscape mosaics which hold most forested lands.
+Emerging research is starting to address which factors contribute to ‘avoided deforestation’ with the aim of finding local, regional and global scale examples of social-ecological processes that enable forest resilience (e.g. REF).
 ‘Avoided deforestation’ analyses are a very important way forward to understand the options for land use, intensity and delivery of the livelihoods tha tropical forests support locally and globally.
 Traditional land use and land cover pattern description and modeling efforts enable to identify options for current and future land use based on a combination of remote sensing and in situ data, individual choices, economic and land price information and protection and development policies.
 Yet, despite the many benefits of 'avoided deforestation’ interventions that enable forest resilience and co-benefits (REF), many have resulted in leakages (REF), i.e. resulted in higher than expected deforestation in other geographies.
 In the tropics, a recent analyses has shown that these leakages occur within a 10km buffer of protected areas (REF), but also can be transnational (REF).
 Leakages can be typically detected using change detection techniques, less trivial, however, is attribution of leakages to processes in vicinity or telecoupled across regions (REF), but also the potential cascading effects and alternative options to counteract leakages (e.g. REF) and learn from scaling interventions aimed at conservation and restoration (e.g. REF), and in particular how social-ecological processes and feedbacks, including governance (REF), affect future adoption of strategies (REF).
 [1-2 sentences on these approaches].
 PANGEA will build on this small but growing body of work, for example research led by the Rights & Resources Initiative in collaboration with the GATC and Woodwell Climate Research Center that quantified the carbon uptake potential on lands held by Indigenous peoples and local communities in 24 countries across the tropics (research report, policy brief).
 To address this knowledge gap, PANGEA will answer the following question: